-without effective public engagement COULD GENOME EDITING BECOME THE NEW BOGEYMAN OF SCIENTIFIC RESEARCH?
+without effective public engagement COULD GENOME EDITING in humans BECOME THE NEW PARIAH OF SCIENTIFIC RESEARCH?

-Scientists and public engagement professionals need to take action sooner rather than later to avoid the debate around genome editing going the same way as the GMO debacle of the 1990s.
+Scientists and public engagement professionals need to take action sooner rather than later to avoid the debate around genome editing in humans going the same way as the GM food debacle of the 1990s.

 As we celebrate the 40th anniversary of the first ever ‘test tube baby’ it seems crazy to think that IVF could ever have been considered to be anything other than a widely accepted force for good.
 Over 6 million people across the world owe their very existence to IVF treatments.
 But when the technology was first introduced to the public the response was by no means universally positive.
 Newspaper articles of the day predicted that the technology would hasten the arrival of some dystopian future, warning the public of the dangers of Frankensteinian scientists trying to play God.